 The actress Sharon Tate first made news as the star of movies like The Fearless Vampire Killers, which TIME mocked as “blood on the soapsuds” fare.
-But her name went down in history—and she became both the subject of a Mad Men conspiracy theory and a major character, played by Margot Robbie, in the Quentin Tarantino movie Once Upon a Time … in Hollywood—for a different reason when, 46 years ago, she was the victim of one of the grisliest murders imaginable.
+But her name went down in history—and she became both the subject of a Mad Men conspiracy theory and a major character, played by Margot Robbie, in the Quentin Tarantino movie Once Upon a Time … in Hollywood—for a different reason: as the victim of one of the grisliest murders imaginable.

 Shortly after Tate’s body was discovered on Aug.
 9, 1969, TIME reported that five bodies had been found at the home of director Roman Polanski—who wasn’t there at the time—and that the count included Polanski’s pregnant wife, Tate, “clad in a bikini nightgown.”
 A cord around her neck joined her body to another victim’s, and they appeared to have been “stabbed or shot” to death.

 “The brutality of the killings shocked even homicide-squad detectives,” TIME noted.
 Shocked Hollywood denizens began to hire extra body guards.
 Their terror only increased when the full extent of the horrific scene came to light.